A Unifying Framework for Parallel and Distributed Processing in R using Futures: The future framework

 \subsection{Nested parallelism and protection against it}

 A problem with parallel processing in software stacks like the R package hierarchy is the risk of overloading the CPU cores due to nested parallelism.
-For instance, assume that package \pkg{PkgA} calls \code{estimate()} of \pkg{PkgB} in parallel using all $N$ cores on the current machine.
-Initially, the \code{estimate()} function was implemented to run sequentially, but, in a recent release, it was updated to parallelize internally using all $N$ cores.
-Without built-in protection, this update now risks running $N^2$ parallel workers when \pkg{PkgA} is used, possibly without the awareness of the maintainer of \pkg{PkgB}.
+For instance, assume that package \pkg{PkgA} calls \code{PkgB::estimate()} in parallel using all $N$ cores on the current machine.
+Initially, the \code{estimate()} function was implemented to run sequentially, but, in a recent \pkg{PkgB} release, it was updated to parallelize internally using all $N$ cores.
+Without built-in protection, this update now risks running $N^2$ parallel workers when \pkg{PkgA} is used, possibly without the awareness of either maintainer.

 The \pkg{future} package has built-in protection against nested parallelism.
 This works by configuring each worker to run in sequential mode unless nested parallelism is explicitly configured.
-This is achieved by setting options and environment variables that are known to control parallelism in R, e.g.\ \code{options(mc.cores\,=\,1)}.
+This is achieved by setting options and environment variables that are known to control parallelism in R, e.g., \code{options(mc.cores\,=\,1)}.
 Because of this, if \pkg{PkgA} and \pkg{PkgB} parallelize using the future framework, the nested parallelism above will run with a total of $N$ cores, not $N^2$ cores.
-This will also be true for non-future code that respects such settings, e.g.\ when \pkg{PkgB} uses \code{parallel::mclapply()} with the default \code{mc.cores} argument.
+This will also be true for non-future code that respects such settings, e.g., when \pkg{PkgB} uses \code{parallel::mclapply()} with the default \code{mc.cores} argument.

 Nested parallelism can be configured by the end-user via \code{plan()}.
 For example, to use two workers for the first layer of parallelization and three for the second, use: \begin{example} plan(list( tweak(multisession, workers = 2), tweak(multisession, workers = 3) )) \end{example} This will run at most $2 \times 3 = 6$ tasks in parallel on the local machine.
-Any nested parallelism beyond these two layers will be processed in sequential mode, that is, \code{plan(sequential)} is implicit if not specified.
-When argument \code{workers} is not specified, it defaults to \code{availableCores()}, which respect a large number of environment variables and R options specifying the number of cores.
-Because of this, and due to the built-in protection against nested parallelism, using \code{plan(list(multisession,\,multisession))} effectively equals using \code{plan(list(multisession,\,sequential))}.
+Any nested parallelism beyond these two layers will be processed in sequential mode.
+That is, \code{plan(sequential)} is implicit if not specified.
+When argument \code{workers} is not specified, it defaults to \code{parallelly::availableCores()}, which respect a large number of environment variables and R options specifying the number of cores.
+Because of this, and due to the built-in protection against nested parallelism, using \code{plan(list(multisession, [0]\,multisession))} effectively equals using \code{plan(list(multisession, [0]\,sequential))}.